leaningtech/labs/sites/cheerpx/src/content/docs/11-guides/Networking.md

 For a more detailed explanation of why Tailscale was chosen and how it works with WebVM, you can read our [blog post on WebVM networking via Tailscale](https://labs.leaningtech.com/blog/webvm-virtual-machine-with-networking-via-tailscale).

-## Setting up an exit node
+## Exit node

-An exit node is a device on the Tailscale network that routes internet traffic from other Tailscale devices through its connection, making it appear as if the traffic originates from the exit node's location.
-This can be useful for security purposes or to access content that is restricted to certain regions.
+An exit node is a device on the Tailscale network that allows other Tailscale devices to access the internet by routing their traffic through its connection.
+This makes it possible for traffic to reach the internet.

 ### When do you need an exit node?

 You need an exit node if you want to:

-- Access the internet, which always requires an exit node in CX.
+- `Access the internet` from devices connected to your Tailscale network.
-- Enhance security by routing traffic through a trusted system.
+- `Route traffic through a trusted device` to improve privacy or security.
-- Connect to services that restrict access based on a certain IP address or region.

 If your use case only involves internal access within the Tailscale network (for example, WebVM-to-WebVM communication or connecting to local network services), you do **not** need to set up an exit node.